BSPL-KU/bspl-ku.github.io/content/home/bspl.md

 # Now, the Question is
 {{</format>}}

-Neuroscientific and clinical applications of neuroimaging modalities are possible using neuroimaging modalities by applying signal processing, machine learning, and AI techniques?
+Are the robust and reliable applications in non-clinical and/or clinical domains are possible in real-world scenarios using neuroimaging modalities by deploying signal processing, machine learning, and AI techniques?

 ![BSPL Aim](//bspl.korea.ac.kr/bspl_aims_16feb19.png#center75)